top of page

-Her work has been presented in Mexico, the United States, Cuba, Brazil, Peru, Colombia, Germany, the United Kingdom, Iceland, Thailand, and Guatemala, in venues such as the Judson Memorial Church, the Zapopan Art Museum, La Revuelta, and the International AWID Forum.
+She has a background in Art and Gender studies (UNAM), Communication studies (UNAM), and Contemporary Dance (INBAL), and is currently pursuing a Master’s degree in Arts Pedagogy (UV), focusing on participatory art processes.
+Her work has been presented in Mexico, the United States, Cuba, Brazil, Peru, Colombia, Germany, the United Kingdom, Iceland, Thailand, and Guatemala, in venues such as Judson Memorial Church, Museo de Arte de Zapopan, La Revuelta, The Women’s Building, the International AWID Forum, and the IMPACT transdisciplinary symposium, among others.

-She is currently a member of the ICOM Mexico and the Committee for Education and Cultural Action.
+She is currently a member of ICOM Mexico and the Committee for Education and Cultural Action.

 CV